davisnoah/boxThatCanJump/README.md

 ## Notes

-The number on top helps you keep track of your score and does literally nothing else.
+The number on top helps you keep track of your points.
+Points can't be used to do anything.

 Is the game a fun way to pass the time?
-Maybe.
-Is it a complete waste of your time?
-Most definitely.
-But the code behind it is dope, I promise.
-Especially that one function.
+No. Would I recommend it to anyone?
+Of course not.
+But that one function is super clean though.

-Okay okay I know my code is supposed to be dry alright.
-Get off my back mom.
-It'll be fixed by the end of the week.
+Currently working on making the code base dope, i.e. written with best pracitices for cleaner, more efficient and easliy understood code.